Megatron: Robots in Disguise

 This version of Megatron (known as Gigatron in Japan) is a six-changer, powerful enough to transform into five additional modes besides his robot form—twin-headed dragon, bat-gargoyle creature, race car, spaceship and claw (GigaDragon, GigaBat, GigaFormula, GigaJet and GigaHand in Japanese).
 Each form has its own different frightening capabilities, making Megatron a very unstable and unpredictable fighter.
 Unlike his namesake, Megatron would often sit back from a conflict and allow his subordinates to do the dirty work.
 Like his counterparts, he is arrogant, but unlike them, he also was incompetent, as most of his schemes were badly planned and badly executed.
-Upon his upgrade into Galvatron, he gains additional forms, and gains the ability to absorb energy from other lifeforms.
+Upon his upgrade into Galvatron, he gains additional forms and the ability to absorb energy from other lifeforms.

 A Predacon warlord before coming to Earth, Megatron is believed to have decimated numerous planets in his quest for energy.
 Optimus stated that Megatron left entire planets as "lifeless barren rocks".
 Needing ever more energy, Megatron targeted Earth's energy; to that end, he kidnapped the human energy-research expert, Doctor Kenneth Onishi, using his psycho-probe to drain information on Earth's energy sources from his mind.
 But even his subordinates were unaware that Megatron had a greater scheme in motion.
 In the original Car Robots series, the character was developed as a new, unique villain character called Gigatron; however, the name "Megatron" was used in the U.S. dub due to recognition, as well as maintaining ownership of the trademark.
 In Korea, the character has been established as being the same character as Beast Wars II Galvatron.
-In this version of the series, each of Gigatron's modes had its own personality.
+In this version of the series, each of Gigatron's modes has its own personality.

 Comics

 Dreamwave Productions

 The character of RiD Megatron made one appearance in Dreamwave comics 'Summer Special' issue before the company went under, sending his bickering lieutenants Scourge and Sky-Byte to steal a nuclear generator while he led the other Decepticons and Predacons to distract the Autobots.
-There was a contest in the issue as to whether RiD or Beast Wars would be the next Dreamwave comic series, which Beast Wars won.
+There was a contest in the issue as to whether RID or Beast Wars would be the next Dreamwave comic series, which Beast Wars won.
 But Dreamwave went bankrupt before the series began.